cosmos/sdk-tutorials/academy/cosmjs-checkers-sections/cosmjs-messages.md

 ### Adding tests

 Since these integration tests make calls to a running chain, they need to run one after the other.
 And if one `it` fails, all the `it` tests that come after will fail too.
-This is not ideal but that's how these examples will work.
+This is not ideal but is how these examples will work.

-With a view to reusing them, add convenience methods that encapsulate extraction of information from the events:
+With a view to reusing them, add convenience methods that encapsulate the extraction of information from the events:

 * To get the id of the game created: